 The General Fund includes the Neighborhood Business Revitalization Guarantee program which was approved in April 2003.
 This guarantee program will provide up to \$12.0 million in loan guarantees for revitalization in targeted urban commercial communities with populations greater than 35,000.
+As of June 30, 2021, \$232,000 of loan guarantees had been approved and were outstanding.
 As of June 30, 2020, \$251,000 of loan guarantees had been approved and were outstanding.
-As of June 30, 2019, \$302,000 of loan guarantees had been approved and were outstanding.

 Property Tax Deferral Loans are made to elderly individuals to pay property taxes.
-As of June 30, 2020 and 2019, the Property Tax Deferral Loans had an outstanding balance of \$651,000 and \$795,000, respectively.
+As of June 30, 2021 and 2020, the Property Tax Deferral Loans had an outstanding balance of \$674,000 and \$651,000, respectively.

 In December 2004, the Authority created a loan program called Construction Plus.
 This program provides financing for up to 90% of the development costs of rental housing properties for families, elderly, disabled or special needs persons.
-As of June 30, 2020 and 2019, the outstanding balance of Construction Plus loans was \$26.2 million and \$23.6 million, respectively.
+As of June 30, 2021 and 2020, the outstanding balance of Construction Plus loans was \$31.6 million and \$26.2 million, respectively.

 Easy Close Advantage is a statewide program offering loans in the amount of \$3,000-\$3,500 or 3.0%-3.5% of the purchase price, whichever is greater, that can be used for down payment or closing costs and homebuyer education expenses.
-As of June 30, 2020 and 2019, the Easy Close loans and Easy Close Advantage programs had a combined outstanding balance of \$6.9 million.
+As of June 30, 2021 and 2020, the Easy Close loans and Easy Close Advantage programs had a combined outstanding balance of \$4.3 million and \$6.9 million, respectively.

 The Authority administers the IRS Federal Housing Tax Credit Program for Wisconsin.
 This program is part of the Tax Reform Act of 1986.
 The program was created to encourage production of affordable multifamily rental housing for low-to-moderate income persons.
 The Federal Housing Tax Credit is a dollar-for-dollar reduction of federal income taxes owed by owners/investors in qualified projects for tenants whose incomes are at or below 60% of County Median Income (CMI).
-The Authority awarded \$23.9 million and \$24.8 million in Federal tax credits in the years ended June 30, 2020 and 2019, respectively.
+The Authority awarded \$28.0 million and \$23.9 million in Federal tax credits in the years ended June 30, 2021 and 2020, respectively.